OnurGumus/onurgumus.github.io/_posts/2020-12-20-your-domain-driven-project-Lean-software-development.md

 This simple division actually helps us a lot.
-Let's see why?
-Firstly if we have a team of developers to work on the project, we have to decide who works on what.
+Let's see why: Firstly if we have a team of developers to work on the project, we have to decide who works on what.
 You might have heard [Brook's law](https://en.wikipedia.org/wiki/Brooks%27s_law) stating that:

 << Adding more people to a highly divisible task, such as cleaning rooms in a hotel, decreases the overall task duration